 Officially, the Congressional Research Service exists only to serve requests from the U.S. Congress for information on a particular topic.
 A CRS publication usually is not available to the general public without the intervention of a member of Congress.
 Thus, there is no single public site for identifying and retrieving "all" CRS publications.

-Available via W&L subscription, this is, by far, the most complete collection of CRS Reports, providing tens of thousands of reports dating back to 1917.
+Available via W&L subscription, this commercial service is, by far, the most complete collection of CRS Reports, providing tens of thousands of reports dating back to 1917.

 A project of the Internet Archive, Stanford University, and other institutions to provide a searchable archive of "all" CRS reports, albeit with some time-lag between posting and appearance here.

 The UNT began capturing CRS reports (1990-date) from a number of Web sites.
 Use the "Browse CRS Reports" (subject) and "Search CRS Reports" (key words) options, on the left side of the page.

 Online site attempting to gather as many CRS reports as possible.
 Note the "search" option.

 The State Department's Foreign Press Center provides CRS reports relating to international relations.